czyzby/bialjam17/README.md

 ## About

-Created in under 40 hours (minus sleep) on game jam organized by the *Bialystok University of Technology* by a single Java backend developer and a cute graphics designer.
+Created in under 40 hours (minus sleep) with [KTX](https://github.com/libktx/ktx) by a single Java backend developer and a cute graphics designer on a game jam organized by the *Bialystok University of Technology*.
 The jam's topic was *10 seconds* - hence the 10 seconds delay on spell usage.

 **We won!** Somehow.